 Based on the input from our experts, and our research, we came up with a method to test the cleaning power of each model.
 Our experts felt that the different cleaning modes were mainly unnecessary features, with the exception of a gentle mode for users with sensitive gums.
 None of our testers were in this situation, so we used the standard mode on each toothbrush.
 We procured identical brush heads for each of our 5 testers, for each model that we tested, and the group would use a different model of electric toothbrush each day.
 We used the stock brush head type that came with each toothbrush model, and brushed with each model for 2 minutes, using a stopwatch to regulate our pace and brush in a quadrant method.

 Our cleaning test was split into two components: the plaque disclosing tablet and whitening test.
 The procedure for the plaque test was quite simple; each member of our testing panel would skip brushing in the morning, and would chew a plaque disclosing tablet before brushing with the electric toothbrush.
-They were also instructed to eat as much sugary foods as possible.
+They were also instructed to eat as many sugary foods as possible.
 This, combined with the lack of brushing for around 16 hours would lead to a sizeable buildup of visible plaque.
 We would then take before and after pictures, and score the results.

 This test was based on the idea that your electric toothbrush cannot clean where it cannot reach.
 A common misconception is that sonic toothbrushes use sonic waves to actually blast plaque off of your teeth, when in reality "sonic" is just referring to how fast the bristles are vibrating (Sonic and ultrasonic toothbrushes do have a proven fluid dynamics effect, where they are able to disrupt bacteria up to 4mm away from the actual brush head in certain circumstances, but 4mm isn't very far, still requiring you to effectively move the toothbrush into all the cracks and crevices of your mouth).